 What started in Germany at the end of 2019 is now also being adopted by neighboring France: The “app on prescription,” the Digital Health Application (DiGA) is becoming an export hit – including a French equivalent to the Fast Track procedure.
 This provides a uniform framework for new and existing providers to be reimbursed by French health insurers for digital medical devices with direct patient benefit.
 We summarize for you what France requires and how to bring a DiGA to the new market.
-Recommendations for the approval and implementation of a DiGA in Germany can be found in this blog article.

 Overview